Automattic/theme-tools/README.md

-# An Automattic tool
+# .org theme directory submission tool

-Want to submit your theme to WordPress.org, but you're frustrated by all the little steps?
-Never fear!
-Use this script and be free.
+This is specifically designed for submitting WordPress.com themes to the WordPress.org repo.
+If you're not doing that, this probably won't be much use to you.
+That said, there may be some patterns in here you'll be able to reuse for your own projects.
+Cannibalise away!

 # How to use it

-Download make-zip.php (that's all you need) and put it on a web server that has PHP.
+Download make-zip.php (that's all you need; everything else is a work-in-progress) and put it on a web server that has PHP.
 Your localhost is a good idea.
 No web server?
 Try something like [MAMP](https://mamp.info).
 It's super-simple to set up.
 Go ahead, we'll wait.

 Got it?
 Okay.